-One bite into these heavenly blueberry muffins will convince you that you don’t need any fussy crumb topping to have delicious muffins.
-These simple whole wheat blueberry lemon muffins are delicious just as is and bake up beautifully every time.
+One bite into these heavenly blueberry muffins will convince you that you don’t need a crumb topping to have delicious muffins.
+These easy to make Whole Wheat Blueberry Lemon Muffins are amazing just as is and bake up beautifully every time.

 Using a combination whole-wheat pastry flour and all-purpose flour keeps these muffins nice and light while adding some extra fibre, minerals and antioxidants.
-Nutritious and high in antioxidants, fresh blueberries add pockets of juicy goodness to these lightly sweetened muffins and the added lemon zest makes these muffins taste summery fresh.
+Blueberries, which are also nutritious and high in antioxidants, add pockets of juicy goodness to these lightly sweetened muffins.
+Yogurt is used instead of sour cream to keep these muffins light and low in calories.
+The added lemon zest complements the blueberries and makes these muffins taste summery fresh.

-These whole wheat blueberry lemon muffins are still fresh and delicious a couple of days after baking.
-Keep them fresh longer by storing them in the freezer to enjoy later.
-This recipe is adapted from Fine Cooking, you can take a look at the original here.
+These blueberry muffins will stay fresh and delicious up to 2 to 3 days in an airtight container at room temperature.
+You can freeze leftover muffins for up to 3 months.
+This recipe is adapted from Fine Cooking, you can take a look at the original recipe here.

 - 1 1/4 cups whole-wheat pastry flour